Home Recipe Roundup 25 Best Christmas Roast Recipes for a Holiday to Remember

 You start by whipping up a quick ham glaze consisting of butter, brown sugar, apple cider, honey, and spices.

-Drizzle it over your ham, cover it with aluminum foil, and bake.
+Drizzle it over the meat, cover it with aluminum foil, and bake.
 It’s really as simple as that!

 12. Herb Butter Maple Roasted Turkey